a1exxd0/GamblersRuin/README.md

 I made this with the purpose of solving a variation of a university assignment problem computationally.
 Since time complexity of this algorithm is big-theta(n), it is very scalable and precise.

 In lectures it was proved in the specific equal probability case where there was no upper bound, that the probability of reaching 0 from any 2 consecutive states was equal.
 This did not apply where there was an upper bound - and I have not yet proved this.
 The algorithm, however, indicates that it holds regardless - an interesting observation!

+# Optimisations
+There is an initial 'gamblers' function which is linear in time and space.
+I produce a new algorithm with constant runtime and space complexity - check the 'gamblersruin.pdf' file for how and why!